Table of Contents

 - RWG at some point in the 1st or 2nd year

 Of the studies that examined longer term obesity and body composition outcomes there were not many differences between the stable high and RWG trajectories.
-Thus, starting at an elevated BMI and remaining elevated (ie, a child born large for gestational age (“LGA”) who does not regress to a smaller size) or undergoing RWG in the first two years and then remaining at an elevated BMI both seem to contribute to similar health outcomes.
+Thus, starting at an elevated BMI and remaining elevated (ie, a child born large for gestational age (“LGA”) who does not regress to a smaller size) or undergoing RWG in the first two years and then remaining at an elevated BMI both seem to contribute to similar BMI outcomes.

-A 2021 SR on the impact of infant growth on subsequent obesity risk in childhood included 24 studies.(Halilagic, 2021) Almost all found associations of RWG with subsequent development of overweight, obesity, increased waist circumference, or less healthy body composition, with significant variability in the strengths of the associations as well as the impact of rapid growth in the early or later portions of the first 2 years of life.
+A 2021 SR regarding the impact of infant growth on subsequent obesity risk in childhood included 24 studies.(Halilagic, 2021) Almost all found associations of RWG with subsequent development of overweight, obesity, increased waist circumference, or less healthy body composition, with significant variability in the strengths of the associations as well as the impact of rapid growth in the early or later portions of the first 2 years of life.

 Note: There is some evidence that an earlier age of adipocyte (fat cell) expansion and a faster rate of increase in adipocyte number can lead to a persistent elevated adipocyte cell counts into adulthood.(Spalding, 2008) This may be one of the reasons why increased weight gain at an early age is associated with elevated obesity risk in the future.
 However, this is speculative, and a recent publication indicates that adipocyte number can increase in adulthood as well.(Arner, 2022)